nomemory/andreinc-site/_pages/portfolio.markdown

 [github repo](open-adressing-hash-table-c)

-A generic implementation of a hash table in C (open addressing).
+This repo contains a generic implementation of a hash table in C (open addressing).

 Blog article: *[Implementing Hash Tables in C ](http://localhost:4000/2021/10/02/implementing-hash-tables-in-c-part-1)*.